Dyce Head Light: Role in Castine's maritime heritage

 Dyce Head Light represents an important tangible link to Castine's golden age as a maritime commercial center.
 During the early to mid-19th century, Castine ranked as one of the most prosperous towns per capita in the United States, with six active shipyards and extensive shipping operations.
 The lighthouse served the vessels that made this prosperity possible, guiding lumber ships, fishing vessels, and merchant craft safely into one of Maine's most important harbors.

 The lighthouse's period of service coincided with Maine's dominance in American shipbuilding and the lumber trade.
 Vessels departing Castine carried Maine lumber to markets throughout the United States and internationally, while the town served as a major entrepôt for fishing fleets bound for the Grand Banks.
 The lighthouse thus played a supporting role in economic activities that were central to both Maine's development and the broader American maritime economy.

 Relationship to Castine Historic District

-As a contributing property to the Castine Historic District, Dyce Head Light is part of a remarkable collection of historic buildings and sites that tell the story of one of New England's oldest settlements.
-The entire town of Castine was listed on the National Register of Historic Places in 1973, recognizing its exceptional concentration of well-preserved historic architecture and its significance in American colonial and maritime history.
+Dyce Head Light is a contributing property to the Castine Historic District.
+The town of Castine was listed on the National Register of Historic Places in 1973 for its concentration of historic architecture and its role in American colonial and maritime history.

 The historic district encompasses not only the lighthouse but also the remains of British and American fortifications, Federal and Greek Revival mansions from the town's prosperous maritime period, and the campus of Maine Maritime Academy.
 This concentration of historic resources makes Castine unique among New England coastal communities and underscores the lighthouse's role as part of a larger historic landscape.